Biržai Castle / Biržai Region Museum "Sėla"

 |Wednesday to Saturday||10 am – 6.30 pm||9 am – 5.30 pm|

 Last entry to the museum is 30 minutes before the closing time.

-* Children (over 5 and below 19), students, senior citizens (over 60), the disabled people from other regions of Lithuania (with a valid ID card) and soldiers are entitled to reduced ticket price.
+* Children (over 5 and below 19), students, senior citizens (over 60, with a valid ID card) and soldiers are entitled to reduced ticket price.

 Family tickets (the discount does not apply to organized groups of visitors):